 All courses applied to the Honors Diploma must be at a C or better grade.
 Cumulative GPA must be at least 3.25.
-Class of 2024-2025 will use weighted GPAs.
-(Honors Geometry/Data Science is not a weighted class and does not apply to the Honors Diploma)

 HONOR DIPLOMA REQUIREMENTS

 A total of 10 credits required.
 Credits required consist of at least 7 credits from the following list: